Bring Your Rear Cameras for Egocentric 3D Human Pose Estimation: Experiments

 \subsection{Experimental Evaluation}

-We compare our method with existing multi-view egocentric 3D human pose estimation methods~\cite{kang2024egotap, yang2024egoposeformer}.
-EgoPoseFormer~\cite{yang2024egoposeformer} is the current state-of-the-art method, achieving 33 mm (MPJPE) on UnrealEgo~\cite{hakada2022unrealego}, whereas EgoTAP~\cite{hakada2022unrealego} is the second best approach showing 41 mm (MPJPE) on UnrealEgo.
-We evaluate all methods in different camera configurations to see the impact of introducing rear cameras.
+We compare our method with existing multi-view egocentric pose estimation methods~\cite{kang2024egotap, yang2024egoposeformer}.
+EgoPoseFormer~\cite{yang2024egoposeformer} is the current state-of-the-art method, achieving 33 mm (MPJPE) on UnrealEgo~\cite{hakada2022unrealego}, whereas EgoTAP~\cite{hakada2022unrealego} is the second-best approach.
+These methods are re-trained on our datasets with different camera configurations.
 For a fair comparison, we modify the source codes of the existing methods such that their 2D modules can take two front and two rear views as inputs.
-We follow the existing works~\cite{xu2019mo2cap2, Tom2020SelfPose3E, zhang2021automatic, wang2021estimating, wang2022estimating, jiang2021egocentric, zhao2021egoglass, hakada2022unrealego, wang2023scene, hakada2024unrealego2, wang2024egocentric, kang2023ego3dpose, kang2024egotap, yang2024egoposeformer} to report Mean Per Joint Position Error (MPJPE) and Mean Per Joint Position Error with Procrustes Alignment~\cite{10.1214/ss/1177012582} (PA-MPJPE).
+We report Mean Per Joint Position Error (MPJPE) and Mean Per Joint Position Error with Procrustes Alignment~\cite{10.1214/ss/1177012582} (PA-MPJPE).

-\textbf{Impact of rear views for existing methods.} Table~\ref{table:quantitative_result} reports the quantitative results on Ego4View-Syn and Ego4View-RW.
+\textbf{Impact of Rear Views.} Table~\ref{table:quantitative_result} reports the quantitative results on Ego4View-Syn and Ego4View-RW.
 Incorporating rear cameras enhances the average accuracy for all methods, \eg by 18.7\% on Ego4View-RW (MPJPE) with EgoPoseFormer~\cite{yang2024egoposeformer} from two front views (77.95 cm) to two front and two rear views (63.38 cm), even with more severe self-occlusions than frontal views.